-- The user is informed when the interface cannot transmit a message. - The user is informed when the remote system from which they are requesting information is unavailable, due to errors in the interface or the remote system itself. - The user is notified when drug-allergy testing is performed on local medications only, excluding those identified by remote pharmacies or health information exchanges. - EHR applications that depend on system interfaces should report the interface status when in use (e.g., while reviewing imaging studies, the EHR shows the last update time or current connection with the PACS system).
+- The user is informed when the interface cannot transmit a message. - The user is informed when the remote system from which they are requesting information is unavailable, due to errors in the interface or the remote system itself. - The user is notified when drug-allergy interaction testing is performed on local medications or allergies only (e.g., interaction checking excludes medications or allergies identified by remote pharmacies or health information exchanges).33 - EHR applications that depend on system interfaces should report the interface status when in use (e.g., while reviewing imaging studies, the EHR shows the last update time or current connection with the PACS system).